-The Access-Control-Request-Headers header is automatically sent by the browser during preflight requests.
-Lists the headers that will be included in the actual request, allowing the server to approve or deny them.
+The Access-Control-Request-Headers header is automatically sent by the browser during CORS preflight requests to indicate which headers will be included in the actual request.

 Do I need to set this header manually?